 Date for review to be initiated by

 Name of School The John Roan School

 Name of Student

 Date of Birth

 Tutor Group

 Medical condition or illness

+Add Part of Barrier

-Medicine Details
+Medicine Details V / N

 Self-administration Y/N

 Name/type of medicine

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the School needs

 to know about?

 Procedures to take in an emergency

 Contact Details

 Parent/Carer Name

 Relationship to Student

-Daytime Telephone Number +
+Daytime Telephone Number

-I understand that I must deliver the medicine personally to (agreed member of staff)
+I understand that I must deliver the medicine (agreed member of staff)

+personally to

-The above information is, to the best of my knowled consent to School staff administering medicine in action School immediately, in writing, if there is any change the medicine is stopped.
+The above information is, to the best of my know consent to School staff administering medicine in a School immediately, in writing, if there is any chan the medicine is stopped. ccordance with the School policy.
+I will inform the

 For self-administration, I will supply the prescribed to be taken.
-My son/daughter understands it is f cordance with the School policy.
-I will inform the ge in dosage or frequency of the medication or if medication with clear instructions on when it is

-RESPONSIBLE FOR ITS ADMINISTRATION.
-Medicin dispensed by the pharmacy.
+My son/daughter understands it is RESPONSIBLE FOR ITS ADMINISTRATION.
+Medic dispensed by the pharmacy. for their personal use only and THAT THEY ARE

 Parent/Carer Name: Signature:

-Agreed by Staff member: Date
+Agreed by Staff member: Date:

-Appendix 2: Individual Health Care Plan
+Appendix 2: Individual Health Care Plan improving lives CARE PLAN PHOTO CHILDS NAME: SCHOOL: DOB: CLASS: DATE:

-Oxleas NHS NHS Foundation Trust

-improving lives

-Greenwich Community Health Service

-CARE PLAN

-CHILDS NAME:

-DOB:

-SCHOOL: CLASS: DATE: